 What size of greenhouse should I consider?

 ‘I wish I had bought a bigger greenhouse’ is the refrain of the greenhouse gardener.
-Once you have identified your site, then put in the biggest model you can.
+Once you have identified your site, then install the largest model you can fit.

 A typical small 6’ x 8’ will give scope for a good range of general greenhouse gardening.
 The Hartley 3 pane length Cottage 6 or Tradition 6 will be the models to consider if this is the size for you.

 For the larger garden the 10’ x 12’ 5 pane length Highgrow 10 will give significant growing space.

 All the Hartley models are sectional in length so can be provided in greater lengths, in which case you may then consider internal partitions to separate growing areas.

 Please refer to our size chart below for the sizes of our smaller greenhouse range: